Researching Covid-19, Pandemics and Society

 What is a scholarly (or peer-reviewed) journal?

 The databases below will provide articles on information technology and society.
-If the full-text of the article is not available, use the "Get@SFU" link to find it.
+If the full-text of the article is not available, use the "Get@SFU" link to find it or to initiate an inter-library loan request.

 • Global Health -- information on international health, biomedical life sciences, non-communicable diseases, public health nutrition, food safety and hygiene, and much more from around the world.